The Association Internationale de Droit des Assurances (AIDA)/the International Insurance Law Association was founded on 28 April 1960 in Luxembourg.

 - Santa Cruz (2017)

-The next CILA Congress will be held in Lima in 2019.
+The next CILA Congress will be held in Costa Rica in 2021.

 AIDA Europe Conferences